 Can DevOps make people happier?
-When we at Eficode say DevOps we mean the whole software delivery pipeline from defining the business requirements to the use of production environments.
 For me, I’ve seen how DevOps is a way of working where software is created with a good vibe.

 DevOps is about the tooling and efficiency, but in most cases it is even more about things other than tools and environments.
 Of course teams utilize well-designed tooling for everything, but more importantly, it is the way they are used by people that makes DevOps as effective as it is.

 It is these cultural changes that lead to DevOps improving job satisfaction.

 I have a background in software development, testing, and software development transformation projects in various industries and customers.
 Having seen various software development methods in action at teams of different sizes and in many different countries, I’ve witnessed how DevOps plays an important role in transforming software development into something more fruitful, transparent, honest, and reactive.

 For example, last year, at a large client, I experienced how using a version control system efficiently for configuring and automating the team’s environments made it easier for developers and testers to work together.

 In some cases, companies think that software development is not their highest priority because they are interested only in the end results, like running services with to bring information to their customers.

 Except, nowadays, almost all companies are software-driven companies.
 The speed and efficiency of your software development processes can be a limiting factor to business growth.
 But what does job satisfaction have to do with that?
 Well, without talented software engineers who are happy to work for you, you can’t get the software your customers want or your business needs.
 Where software engineers are happy, everyone wins.

 Let’s drill down into the detail of why DevOps helps keep software engineers happy.
 We admit that this may be a DevOps utopia we’re describing here.
 But this is precisely what we strive for in organizational DevOps transformations.